urtak/urtak-wordpress/readme.txt

 == Description ==

+(Please note that the 1.0.0 release is a complete rewrite.
+If you are upgrading from an older version, you will have to log in again on the Urtak plugin settings page.)

 [Urtak](https://urtak.com) delivers 10X more engagement than any comments section.
 Why?
 Because Urtak’s simple yes or no questions are the friendliest invitation you can make to your audience.
 Get everyone involved in the